kjappelbaum/mofdscribe/docs/source/getting_started.rst

 The benchmarks will run k=5-fold cross validation on the dataset.
 We chose this over a single split, because this is more robust to randomness (and gives at least some indication of the variance of the estimate).

+.. note:: OOD vs ID

+    Most benchmarks come in OOD and ID versions.
+    OOD indicates out-of-distribution, and typically involves grouping on a key feature (e.g. density).
+    ID indicates in-distribution, and typically is stratified on the target variable.

 For running a benchmark with your model, your model must be in the form of a class with `fit(idx, structures, y)` and `predict(idx, structures)` methods, for example

 .. code-block:: python